michaelbjacobson/ruby-ttt/README.md

 #### Ace!
 How can I play it it?
 Good question.
 Just follow these simple steps:
 1. Clone [this](https://github.com/michaelbjacobson/tic-tac-toe.git) GitHub repo onto your machine
-2. Using your terminal, navigate to the lib directory inside the main Tic-Tac-Toe directory eg. `$ cd ~/desktop/tic-tac-toe/lib`
+2. Using your terminal, navigate into the main Tic-Tac-Toe directory eg. `$ cd ~/tic-tac-toe`
-3. Once inside Tic-Tac-Toe's lib directory simply enter `$ ruby game.rb`
+3. Once inside Tic-Tac-Toe's main directory run the `$ bundle` command to gather the necessary dependencies
+4. Next, navigate into Tic-Tac-Toe's lib directory by entering the following command `$ cd lib`
+5. Finally, simply enter `$ ruby game.rb` and away you go!
-4. Enjoy the game!
+6. Enjoy the game!
 If, for whatever reason, you'd like to finish the game early, simply type 'ctrl + c' into your terminal.

 #### Great, is there anything else I should know?
 Yes.
-First off, the computer player is _unbeatable_.
+The computer player is _unbeatable_.
 I'm not kidding, it literally can't be beaten.
 If you play against the computer you'll either draw or lose.
 If you don't believe me, give it a try.
 I dare you.

-Secondly, while you're playing, you'll see two grids.
-The grid on the left is your game board and starts out empty, the grid on the right is a key.
-Check on your game board which tile you'd like to use and then consult the handy key for the tile's number.
 #

 ### My Process

+##### Part One
 I began by dissecting and refactoring the original codebase.
 The very first step of this was tweaking the original script to make it fully compliant with the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 Next I trimmed out a lot of redundant code in several methods.
 Finally I extracted several classes from the one existing